qrichert/textcanvas/README.md

     0x28FF (⣿) - 0x12 (⠒) = 0x28ed (⣭)

-This works in binary as well :
+This works in binary as well:

     ┌──────┐  ┌──────┐
     │ •  • │  │ 1  4 │